 Voters who have moved within the county since the last election should report their new residence address to the Supervisor of Elections office before going to vote.
-Address updates should be reported before voting to avoid problems at the polls and to enable the Supervisor of Elections office to issue an updated voter information card that reflects the changes.
-Voters failing to advise the Supervisor of Elections office of an address change may find the poll site and election districts have changed and may be referred to a different poll site on Election Day before being permitted to vote.
+Reporting address changes will help avoid problems at the polls and enable the Supervisor of Elections office to issue an updated voter information card that reflects the changes.
+Voters failing to advise the Supervisor of Elections office of an address change may find their polling location and election districts have changed and may be referred to a different precinct on Election Day before being permitted to vote.

 Voters who moved out of the county before the election date are required to vote in the county of new residence.